bwplotka/bingo/README.md

    # server response: not found: k8s.io/client-go@v12.0.0+incompatible: invalid version: +incompatible suffix not allowed: module contains a go.mod file, so semantic import versioning is required
    ```

    The reasoning is complex but [TL;DR: Go Modules are just sometimes hard to be properly used for some projects](https://twitter.com/bwplotka/status/1347104281120403458).
-This is why bigger projects like `Kubernetes`, `Prometheus` or `Thanos` has to use `replace` statement.
+This is why bigger projects like `Kubernetes`, `Prometheus` or `Thanos` has to use `replace` statements (plus others like `exclude` or `retract`).
 To make this `go get` work we would need to manually craft `replace` statements in our own go `mod` file.
 But what if we don't want to do that or don't know how or simply we want to install pinned version of Thanos locally without having Go project?
 Just use bingo:

    ```shell
    bingo get github.com/thanos-io/thanos/cmd/thanos@v0.17.2